hpe-storage/nimble-python-sdk/docs/legal/contributing/index.md

 # Contribution Guide

-We welcome and encourage community contributions to csi-driver.
+We welcome and encourage community contributions to nimble-python-sdk

 ## Contributing